cerner/terra-core/packages/terra-menu/README.md

 [![NPM version](http://img.shields.io/npm/v/terra-menu.svg)](https://www.npmjs.org/package/terra-menu)
 [![Build Status](https://travis-ci.org/cerner/terra-core.svg?branch=master)](https://travis-ci.org/cerner/terra-core)

 The menu is a popup component that displays a list of items, item groups, and dividers.
 Menu Items can be actionable, have toggle-style selection, or have nested submenu items.
-Menu Item groups are a sigle-select grouping of menu items.
+Menu Item groups are a single-select grouping of menu items.
 The Menu will determine the height of the popup based on the number of items in the main menu.

 - [Getting Started](#getting-started)